 Plymouth – perfect for paddling

 A huge breakwater protects Plymouth Sound from winter gales and offers lots of protected water.
 It is perfect for paddling all year round.
 The waterfront provides a unique environment for sea kayaking.
 Why not start right next to the Mayflower Steps in the historic Barbican?
 This is where the Pilgrims set out for the new world of America in 1620.
 The Hoe provides a beautiful grassy backdrop to the seafront.
 Here, Sir Francis Drake finished his game of bowls before defeating the Spanish Armada in 1588.

 Passing between Drake’s Island and the Brittany Ferries terminal, Devil’s Point sticks out from the Plymouth side and creates a strong back eddy.
 You might have to nip in very close to avoid strong currents and naval traffic here.
 Look to your left and admire the stately home at the top of the sweeping lawns.
 This is Mount Edgcumbe – Cornwall at it’s finest.
-The bay is called Barn Pool and is the setting for the annual Southwest Paddlefest.
+The sweeping bay is called Barn Pool and is the setting for the annual Southwest Paddlefest.
 You couldn’t get a better venue.
 Look to the right and marvel at the Royal William Yard.
 Until recently this was still the supply centre for the Royal Navy.
 The buildings still bear the names of the functions they performed.
 It’s been transformed into apartments and piazzas full of bars and boutiques, including the well-known River Cottage.

 Tip your hat to the statue of “King Billy” as you paddle past the fascinating wharves of Devonport Dockyard where you’ll see modern warships and submarines.
-Don’t get too close though – the Defence Police will guide you away if you do!
+Don’t get too close though – the Ministry of Defence Police will guide you away if you do!
 Take care not to impede the chain ferries crossing between the two shores.
-At peak times there are three of them and you will need to time your run carefully.
-Carry on up the main river or branch off to the left and ride the incoming tide up to the village of Millbrook.
+At peak times there are three of them and you will need to time your passage carefully.
+Paddle on up the main river or branch off to the left and ride an incoming tide up to the village of Millbrook.
 The creek is full of boatyards building traditional and modern craft.